diegoddb/Base3-Base2Encoding/README.md

-#Base3-Base3SplitEncoding
+#Base3SplitEncoding

-This project encodes the N by decomposing the Base 3 representation of N into two binary strings.
+This project encodes the value N by decomposing the Base 3 representation of N into two binary strings.

 ⚠ Note: This is not the direct Base 2 representation of N. Instead, this encoding transforms the Base 3 representation into a structured binary format using flags for 1s and 2s in the Base 3 Representation.